batuhangonenc/solutions-for-cs/README.md

 #### Linked List Methods

-- datatype at ( int pos ), returns the value stored in the node in position.
+- datatype at ( const int& pos ), returns the value stored in the node in position.

 - void erase (), frees all the memory that using by it.